Sorombo/Integral_Hodge_Conjecture_Repository/README.md

 parentDir = "/home/myUser/Documents/Integral_Hodge_Conjecture_Repository/";
 ```

-⋅⋅⋅It is important to include the backslash at the end of the string.
+   It is important to include the backslash at the end of the string.

 ### Linear Cycles